 Bestseller Sharon Monagle Back from Competitive French Artist Residency

-France is time again known and respected as the birthplace of art movements and a second home to future masters.
+France is time and time again known and respected as the birthplace of art movements and a second home to future masters.
 From Paris to Toulouse, various French regions are the forerunners of contemporary art; consequently, it’s a competitive space for artists to get their foot in the door and develop their career.
 Self-taught Bluethumb artist Sharon Monagle has recently returned to Melbourne from such an opportunity – participating in the Chateau d’Orquevaux Artist Residency, France, a rewarding program for visual artists, writers and musicians.

 Chateau d’Orquevaux, a hunting lodge built in 1897 in the style of Napoleon III, is located in the town of the same name and was once inhabited by the Saint-Exupère family.
 (You may recognise the name from the famous Antoine de Saint-Exupery — author of The Little Prince!)
 Sharon was selected from over 250 over applicants across 24 countries to join the residency from 2- 30 November 2018.
 What an achievement!